DvirArazi/Neo-Chess/README.md

 * Reactive game thumbnails
 * Alerts for game progress, invitations and friend requests
 * Multiple games can be played simultaneously
+* Features menu containing all ongoing games with board thumbnails that update in real-time
 * & more

 ## Info